 The Borrower will be responsible for maintaining appropriate insurance on their properties.
-PRHFA must be listed as an interested third party on the insurance policies.
 Failure to maintain appropriate insurance coverage may prohibit future assistance.
 When there is an FHA-insured lien involved, FHA requires a termination of restrictions clause to be contained in the legal instruments (note/deed).
 Provided is sample language that can be inserted in the program's Deed of Mortgage: